Showing posts with label mace and flail. Show all posts

 Drawing of a Tie Bian (highlighted), from 'Wu Bei Zhi (《武備志》)'.

-Tie Bian, often shortened as simply Bian (鞭, whip), was a type of Chinese blunt weapon.
-It was a segmented solid metal rod with multiple prominent nodes, similar to bamboo, mounted on a sword hilt.
-The metal rod of Tie Bian usually had rounded cross section.
+The Tie Bian, often shortened to simply Bian (鞭, whip), was a type of Chinese blunt weapon.
+It was a segmented solid metal rod with multiple prominent, bamboo-like nodes mounted on a sword hilt.
+The metal rod of the Tie Bian usually had a rounded cross-section.

 Tie Jian (鐵鐧 or 鐵簡, lit.
 'Iron slip')